Mediation Resolves The Division Of All Property (Assets & Debts).

 Equitable distribution can be put as simply as: anything that is acquired during the marriage, whether it is an asset or liability is considered marital and should be equitably distributed by the Court.

 The first step in the equitable distribution process is determining what is marital vs. what is non-marital.
 If an asset or liability was acquired during the marriage, does it automatically become marital in nature?
 The answer is, not necessarily.
 For example, an inheritance received by one party during the marriage does not automatically become marital in nature.
 If the receiving party, thereafter commingles their inheritance with marital property, that inheritance then can become marital property subject to equitable distribution.
 Once all the assets and liabilities are labeled as marital or non-marital, it is time for the Court to distribute the assets and liabilities.

-Typically, the presumption is that the marital property will be divided equally, but the court may order the marital property to be divided unequally so long as the result is equitable in nature.
-The factors the Courts analyze in awarding equitable distribution are:
+If the couple were to resolve their equitable distribution issues in court before a judge, typically, the presumption is that the marital property will be divided equally, but the court may order the marital property to be divided unequally so long as the result is equitable in nature.
+The factors the Courts analyze in awarding equitable distribution are::

 - The contribution to the marriage by each spouse (including contributions to the care and education of the children and services as homemaker;

 - Any interruption of personal careers or educational opportunities of either party;

 - The contribution of one spouse or the personal career or educational opportunity of the other spouse;